hammerlab/vcf.js/README.md

 ## Documentation

-Documentation on the way.
-Code is fully-documented.
+Documentation can be found in DOCUMENTATION.md.

 ## Using it